Wide plank European oak flooring running through a modern open plan kitchen, dining and living interior in a New Zealand home

 Which is better for underfloor heating?

 Engineered European oak.
-Most solid timber manufacturers won’t warrant their boards over hydronic underfloor heating because the moisture gradient between the heated underside and the room-air top drives the board to cup.
-Engineered constructions are designed for this — manufacturer-specified maximum surface temperatures sit at around 27°C, which lines up with how most NZ hydronic systems are run.
+ATFA allows solid boards over hydronic underfloor heating only within narrow limits (19mm boards, cover width no more than 130mm (80 to 85mm preferred) and 8 to 9% moisture content), because the moisture gradient between the heated underside and the room-air top drives the board to cup.
+Engineered constructions are designed for this — maximum floor surface temperature is set by your range’s own specification — 27°C for the Distilled Collection — which lines up with how most NZ hydronic systems are run.

 Does engineered oak warp in NZ humidity?

 Properly acclimatised and installed engineered European oak handles NZ humidity (which swings between roughly 30% and 90% indoor RH across the year) without visible movement.
-Net dimensional change is about a third of what an equivalent solid board would do in the same conditions.
+Net dimensional change is substantially less than an equivalent solid board would do in the same conditions.
 The most common cause of movement issues in any timber floor — engineered or solid — is poor acclimatisation before install or moisture in the subfloor, not the timber itself.

 What's the cost difference between engineered and solid?